Quantum transport simulations in a programmable nanophotonic processor: Methods

 \section{Methods}

 {

 \textbf{Fabrication of the photonic circuit.} We fabricated the PNP on a silicon-on-insulator wafer with 2~$\upmu$m of buried SiO$_2$ in the Optoelectronic Systems Integration in Silicon foundry.
 Device regions are defined using partial- and full-etches in the silicon device layer resulting in 90~nm and 220~nm thick structures, respectively.
 A silica cladding 2$\upmu$m thick is thermally grown on top of the device layer to achieve transverse symmetry for the optical modes.
 Input and output optical coupling is achieved with an inverse taper from 500~nm wide to 200~nm wide over a distance of 300$\upmu$m.
-Light is guided in 500~nm wide by 220~nm thick silicon ridge waveguides with a single transverse-electric mode (TE0) near 1550 nm, an effective index of 2.57 \cite{baehr201225}.
+Light is guided in 500~nm wide by 220~nm thick silicon ridge waveguides with a single transverse-electric mode (TE$_0$) near 1550 nm, an effective index of 2.57.
 Thermo-optic phase shifters\cite{harris2014efficient} are defined by full- and partial-etches and two Boron implants with concentrations 7$\cdot$10$^{17}$ cm$^{-3}$ and 1.7$\cdot$10$^{20}$ cm$^{-3}$.
-We chose an electronic `acceptor' dopant over a `donor' dopant since the free-carrier absorption is less for free holes than free electrons\cite{Soref:1987cz}.
-Due to high active element densities, two aluminum layers and two via layers are required to simplify the phase shifter electrical signal routing. }
+Due to high active element densities, two aluminum layers and two via layers are required to simplify the phase shifter electrical signal routing.

+\textbf{Measurement description.} Continuous-wave laser light (100$\upmu$W at 1570~nm wavelength) is launched at input 12 and intensity at outputs 1-26 are measured using an array of calibrated photodiodes.
+Loss and coupling are independently measured for each input and output channel to enable accurate estimation of the resultant output intensity distributions.
+The measured intensity distributions are normalized to give the probability distributions presented.